zzonyo/trust-docs-test/source/index.html.md

 ### Q5: Why does the API return connection reset or Max retris or Timeout error?

-Most of the network connectivity problems ,(such as Connection reset or network timeout )  are caused by network instability , you can use the server in AWS Tokyo A area with api.hbdm.vn , which can effectively reduce network timeout errors.
+Most of the network connectivity problems ,(such as Connection reset or network timeout )  are caused by network instability , you can use the server in AWS Tokyo C area with api.hbdm.vn , which can effectively reduce network timeout errors.

 ### Q6: How to check the order status without order_id not returned?